ignotaC/smallsoft/README.md

               and digits.
 With commands -u -l -d.
               Example: randstr -u 124 -ld.
 This will generate 124 bytes that in asci code appear as lowercase uppercase or digits.
+16. logdata - Program opens unix socket and prints all data sent to it.
+              Example of using it:
+              We start it: logdata unix_socket_name_we_pass > savehere Now we need to send some data using netcat.
+              Openbsd netcat can send to unix socket.
+              Many linux distros have in their repository: openbsd-netcat or something similar.
+So we can with nc: echo "test" | nc -UN socket_name
+              -N option is a must.
+Socket must sent FIN else the connection stales.
+              SIGINT it logdata when not anymore needed!

 How to install?
 Run make in makefile directory.